CloudEngineHub/LLaVA-CoT/README.md

 ## 📣 News

+- **[2025/01/02]** We discovered that when testing with the AI2D benchmark, we were using AI2D_TEST_NO_MASK, while the VLMEvalKit utilizes AI2D_TEST.
+We previously overlooked the distinction between the two, and we sincerely apologize for this oversight.
+We will make the necessary corrections.
 - **[2024/11/28]** We've released the dataset: [https://huggingface.co/datasets/Xkev/LLaVA-CoT-100k](<[dataset_generation/generate.py](https://huggingface.co/datasets/Xkev/LLaVA-CoT-100k)>)
 - **[2024/11/25]** We've released the code for dataset generation: [dataset_generation/generate.py](dataset_generation/generate.py)
 - **[2024/11/23]** We've released the Gradio App: [https://huggingface.co/spaces/Xkev/Llama-3.2V-11B-cot](https://huggingface.co/spaces/Xkev/Llama-3.2V-11B-cot)